Celebrate Diversity: “Together We Make Our World Complete”

 Last night, I spotted a new path, a blindingly obvious one maybe, though it had never occurred to me.
 What if we offer M the label of “transgender”?
 Something that is real, that shows that there are girls, and there are boys, and there are lots of other types of people, and they all have names.
 It doesn’t mean that he can’t be a girl — but if that’s what he is, he’ll be that plus trans.
 Two labels!
 Awful to an adult — but quite possibly a feast for my child.”

-I hope today you will take away and think about what you are doing to inform and slide27support in the early years of each child’s life.
+I hope today you will take away and think about what you are doing to inform and support in the early years of each child’s life.
 Are you providing a supportive space?
 Are you willing to confront gender stereotyping as quickly as you would racism?
 I think we should all remember the very wise words of Margaret Mead “Children must be thought how to think not what to think”

 Thank you